Billy Cotton Band Show

-The Billy Cotton Band Show was a Sunday lunchtime radio programme broadcast in the BBC Light Programme from 1949 until 1968.
+The Billy Cotton Band Show is a Sunday lunchtime radio programme which was broadcast on the BBC Light Programme from 1949 until 1968.

-The band leader, Billy Cotton, was a larger-than-life Cockney character who started each show with the cry "Wakey-Wake-aaaay!", followed by the band's signature tune "Somebody Stole My Gal".
+The band leader, Billy Cotton, was a Cockney character who started each show with the cry "Wakey-Wake-aaaay!", followed by the band's signature tune "Somebody Stole My Gal".

 The show transferred to BBC Television in 1956, usually on Saturday evenings at 7.00 pm.
 It ran, under various names, until 1968.